FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_pr/make-pr.rst

 |

 10. Scroll down to see a preview of the changes you are proposing.
-    Make sure that everything looks correct and that no files or changes have been ommited.
+    Make sure that everything looks correct and that no files or changes have been omitted.
     Also make sure no erroneous changes are included.

 .. figure:: images/preview_changes.png